ubco-W2022T2-data301/project-group-group15/final_report.md

 ## Introduction

 Our combined goal is to investigate what equity data is the most important to consider when developing a portfolio of equities that preferences either a growth portfolio or value investment strategy.
 From an industry perspective, we intend to provide a solution to the problem of maximizing client returns by optimizing risk and return in the case of optimal asset allocation.
-Clients have diverse investment goals, which is why we have divided our group project into the explortation of both growth and value investment strategies.
+Clients have diverse investment goals, which is why we have divided our group project into the exploration of both growth and value investment strategies.
 Our data is composed of 7 data sets of equity data that includes data on the financial accounts, valuation, performance, dividends and margins of companies part of the S&P500 Index.
 We are passionate about revealing underlying trends across financial markets, being composed of a group of Computer Science and Data Science students.

 ## Exploratory Data Analysis